HaakonLauvrak/jax_controller/README.md

 ## Usage

 To run the simulation, adjust the configuration parameters in `config.py` as needed, and then run `main.py`.
 The simulation will run for the specified number of epochs, and the average error for each epoch will be printed to the console.

+**Note:** This documentation is AI-generated based on the code we have written ourselves.
+We have read through it to ensure it is accurate.